Tech

 Even post-pandemic the platform continues to be used by musicians to rehearse, record, and teach over the Internet.

-In the past few years I’ve been getting a lot more into the hardware and engineering side of things, building custom personal electric vehicles such as as high-performance electric skateboards.
+In the past few years I’ve been getting a lot more into the hardware and engineering side of things, building custom personal electric vehicles such as high-performance electric skateboards.